fledge-iot/fledge/docs/91_version_history.rst

        - The system information plugin was missing a dependency that would cause it to fail to install on systems that did not already have the package it was depend on installed.
 This has been resolved.
        - The phidget south plugin reconfiguration method would crash the service on occasions, this has now been resolved.
        - The notification service would sometimes become unresponsive after calling the notify-python35 plugin, this has now been resolved.
+       - The configuration options regarding notification evaluation of single items and windows has been improved to make it less confusing to end users.
+       - The OverMax and UnderMin notification rules have been combined into a single threshold rule plugin.

 v1.6.0